bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 > #### Note
 > Currently, tax properties can be associated to products at the **product level**.

+For more info, see the [Tax Property V3 API](/api-reference/store-management/tax-properties) reference.

 ## Tax properties

 You must first add tax properties from a tax provider to the store.
 The `code` for a tax property must be provided by the tax provider.
 Both `code` and `display_name` are required.